fxlv/docs/DNS-resolver-configuration.md

 But what about other operating systems?
 Surely someone has to obey the rules.

-So I did similar tracing on OpenBSD and it behaved exactly as it should.
+And indeed they do, I did similar tracing on OpenBSD and it behaved exactly as the nice [book][1] describes.
 First timeout is 5 seconds and every next one is double the timeout divided by nameserver count.
 See https://gist.github.com/fxlv/33c8cad7c0c51e264e26 for a full trace.

 ## Conclusion
 I am not sure what to say, I was quite surprised.